 Tip: If the validator says your feed is valid, it may suggest other improvements you can make to your feed.
 As long as your feed is valid, these improvements aren't necessary for connecting the feed to the RSS service.

-My Album, Events, Gallery, Project, or Products Page feed isn't displaying enough information
+My Album, Events, Gallery, Project, or Store Page feed isn't displaying enough information

 If an Events Pages is set to Calendar display, its RSS feed will only pull events for the current month.
 Set it to List view to enable the RSS feed to pull all upcoming events.